 - If received, an S-NSSAI rejected for the entire PLMN shall be stored in the UE while RM-REGISTERED in this PLMN regardless of the Access Type or until it is deleted.

-- If received, an S-NSSAI rejected for the current Registration Area shall be stored in the UE while RM-REGISTERED until the UE moves out of the current Registration Area or until the S-NSSAI is deleted.
+- If received, an S-NSSAI rejected for the current Registration Area or an S-NSSAI rejected for some TAs of the current Registration Area, the rejected S-NSSAI and the cause shall be stored in the UE while RM-REGISTERED until the UE moves out of the current Registration Area or until the S-NSSAI is deleted.
+If UE supports rejected S-NSSAI for some TAs of the current Registration Area, the TAI(s) where the S-NSSAI is rejected or supported shall also be stored together with the rejected S-NSSAI.
+If UE does not support rejected S-NSSAI for some TA(s), UE ignores the obtained TAI(s) and consider the S-NSSAI is rejected for the complete Registration Area.

 NOTE 4: The storage aspects of rejected S-NSSAIs are described in TS 24.501 [47].